 Slates must list candidates in numerical order and expressly indicate those who fulfil the independence requirements specified by the law and By-laws.
-They are filed with the Company's registered office at least twenty-five days prior to the date of the Shareholders' Meeting convened to appoint the members of the Board of Directors, and are made available to the public at the Company's registered office, on its website and in any other manner established by law88 and by Consob regulations at least twenty-one days prior to the Meeting date.
+They are filed with the Company's registered office at least twenty-five days prior to the date of the Shareholders' Meeting convened to appoint the members of the Board of Directors, and are made available to the public at the Company's registered office, on its website and in any other manner established by law and by Consob regulations at least twenty-one days prior to the Meeting date.
 Slates of candidates are also communicated to Borsa Italiana SpA.

 All candidates must satisfy the integrity requirements established by applicable law.

-Together with the filing of each slate, on penalty of inadmissibility, the following shall also be filed: the curriculum vitae of each candidate, statements of each candidate accepting his nomination and affirming the absence of any grounds making him ineligible or incompatible for such position
+Together with the filing of each slate, on penalty of inadmissibility, the following shall also be filed: the curriculum vitae of each candidate, statements of each candidate accepting his for candidates